Vet Sustain supports veterinary professionals to drive change towards a more sustainable future

 BVMS MRCVS, MA in International Animal Health

-With experience in large animal clinical practice, academia and international development, Hannah is committed to driving education for sustainable development through her role as Technical Content Lead.
+With experience in large animal clinical practice, academia and international development, Hannah is committed to driving education for sustainable development through her role as Education Lead.

 Working Groups